mddesta/WeatherPy/README.md

 # WeatherPy

+### Background

-I created a Python script to analyze and visualize the weather of 500+ cities and investigate the relationship between latitude and weather attributes.
+Created a Python script to analyze and visualize the weather of 500+ cities and investigate the relationship between latitude and weather attributes.
 Below are the graphs created based on the data obtained from the OpenWeatherMap API.

+### Technologies

+* Jupyter Notebook
+* Pandas
+* Visualization
+* numpy
+* requests
+* json
+* time

+### Visualization

 1. Latitude vs. Temperature Plot: